Tmitchy/Web-Application-Security-Assessment/README.md

 Unexpected HTML or script output from external sources

 5 - Correlated activity with source IP:<br>
-I tracked repeated attempts from specific IP addresses trying different file paths or remote URLs.
+I tracked repeated attempts from specific IP addresses, trying different file paths or remote URLs.

 6 - Assessed exploitation success:<br>
 I evaluated whether the attacker successfully included local or remote files, potentially leading to sensitive data exposure or remote code execution.
-My analysis confirmed that the IP address 192.168.31.174 successfully gained access to files such as 'index.php' and 'text.php',and a directory '../etc.passwd' as shown in the image above.
+My analysis confirmed that the IP address 192.168.31.174 successfully gained access to files such as 'index.php' and 'text.php', and a directory '../etc.passwd' as shown in the image above.

 7 - Recommended mitigation steps:<br>